Army Boxing Association

 - Referees & Judges.
 Apply for referees and JTKs from the sS Officials Secretary (See Section 1).
 Where Officials’ Secretaries are unable to provide the requisite number of Officials or Officials of the required standard for an event to take place, they are to apply to the UKAF Officials Appointments for assistance.
 A minimum of three weeks’ notice is required.
 Under no circumstances are Officials to be requested by any other means.
 Host units will be responsible for hosting Officials and providing accommodation, if required.

 - Dress for Officials.
 The dress for Officials is in line with the rules of boxing, i.e. Blazer White Shirt and Black Trousers etc, this is to allow Referees who are also qualified Judges to judge throughout the competition.
 If you wish Officials who are annotated as Judges only to wear Mess Dress the boxing officer should contact the sS Secretary as early as possible to discuss.

 - Internal Officials.
 Arrange for internal Officials via the unit CoC.
-Ensure that the Master of Ceremonies (MC) receives a copy of the brief is at Section 6 (Annex E).
+Ensure that the Master of Ceremonies (MC) receives a copy of the brief at Section 6 (Annex H).

-- OiC Weigh-In.
-Officials Secretaries or Regional Secretaries are to appoint an OiC Weigh-In (must be a qualified boxing Official registered with UKAFBA) and agree the date, time and venue for the weigh-in to be conducted.
+- OiC Weigh-In. sS Officials Secretaries or Regional Secretaries are to appoint a Clerk of Scales (must be a qualified boxing Official, preferably Supervisor qualified, with a DBS registered with UKAFBA) and agree the date, time and venue for the weigh-in to be conducted.

 - Weighing Scales.
 Arrange for a suitable set of electronic weighing scales to be inspected, calibrated and certified using a manufacturers or external company calibration certificate or Annex A to Section 10 at least 24 hours prior to the event.
 Ensure that the certificate of calibration is handed to the OiC Weigh-In on arrival.